mathematicalcoffee/mathematicalcoffee.github.io/index.md

   {% endfor %}
 </ul>

-The heading for the blog title is styled differently.
-Here is what the other headings look like.

-Why are the following on separate lines with br in between???

-Test
-One
-Two
-Three

 ## To-Do

 - [ ] site.title not site.name?
 - [ ] google analytics
 - [ ] Jekyll 2.0 now supported on gh-pages: use bootstrap-sass rather than css?
-- [ ] **big todo**: newline in file seems to be treated as `<br />`?
 - [ ] get custom CSS: http://getbootstrap.com/customize/
 - [ ] use modals for popups for social
 - [ ] 'follow blog' links (PLUS RSS)